th7mo/th7mo.com/src/content/garden/obsidian.md

 ---
-title:
+title: "Obsidian"
 ---

 [Obsidian](https://obsidian.md/) is a note-taking tool.
-Notes created in Obsidian use the [Markdown](markdown.html) format.
+Notes created in Obsidian use the [Markdown](markdown) format.
 The Obsidian way of note-taking stimulates to link notes together and keep notes atomic (a single topic/concept per note).
 This can be done with wiki links or regular Markdown links.